 If-Modified-Since headers in responses and requests.

 You might not want to use cache for non-public files.

 Remember to store files in a way that cannot endanger your server!

 A very common task is upload of images.
-This is quiet a problem because cameras or cell phones produce quiet large files (large file size = disk space consumption, large resolution = memory consumption).
+This is a problem because cameras or cell phones produce quite large files (large file size = disk space consumption, large resolution = memory consumption).
 Therefore it is a good practice to resize those images and store resized version somewhere on your server (resize of an image is computationally expensive operation).